zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 The MongoDB database will be imported into Azure Cosmos DB, using mongoimport.exe, and access the database from the application will continue to use the MongoDB APIs.
 The database connection string in the application will be updated to point to the new Cosmos DB.

-Serverless architecture will be applied to order processing and customer notifications.
+A serverless architecture will be applied to order processing and customer notifications.
 Azure Functions will be used to automate the processing of orders.
-Logic Apps will be applied to send SMS notifications, via a Twilio connector, to customers informing them that their order has been processed and shipped.
+Logic Apps will be applied to send SMS notifications via a Twilio connector to customers informing them that their order has been processed and shipped.

+In this hands-on lab, you will assist them with completing the OSS application and database migrations into Azure.
+You will implement a containerized solution.
+For this, you will create a custom Docker image and push it to an Azure Container Registry.
+You will then configure a CI/CD pipeline to deploy the application to a Web App for Containers instance.
+You will also help them implement functionality enhancements using serverless architecture services in Azure.

 ## Requirements